Bruce Perens Warns Grsecurity Breaches the Linux Kernel's GPL License

 You can pay someone to write it for you and give you copyright ownership, after which you can license it in anyway you please, including not licencing it at all.

-Question mark abuse (Score:4, Funny)
+Question mark abuse (Score:5, Funny)

 Did you really ask this?
 Seriously.
 Did you?